microsoft/vssetup.powershell/README.md

 ## Feedback

-To file issues or suggestions, please use the Issues page for this project on GitHub.
+To file issues or suggestions, please use the [Issues][issues] page for this project on GitHub.

 ## Status